 Documented medical proof is available of course (beyond the case records from Gerson Institutes) notably from Dr. Takaho Watayo MD (Professor of Clinical Medicine at Chiba Medical School and one of Japan’s most prominent surgeons and Subdirector of the Ohtsuna Hospital in Tokyo) and Prof. Yoshihiko Hoshino MD who healed himself of colon cancer with liver metastases over 24 years ago using the Gerson Therapy, and who since compiled records on over 500 cases of advanced cancer treated by the Gerson method.
 Professor Hoshino MD opened a Gerson Therapy medical clinic in Tokyo.
 There are Gerson Institutes in Hungary and Mexico.
 There is a Gerson Support Group in the UK.

 Detractors of the Max Gerson therapy often quote the case of Jessica Ainscough (the wellness warrior) who in 2008 developed lumps on her left hand and arm.
-She was diagnosed with Epithelioid Sarcoma (ES), she decided to fight her sarcoma by relying on what she called natural alternative cancer treatments i.e. differing approaches, not just Gerson.
+She was diagnosed with Epithelioid Sarcoma (ES), she decided to fight her sarcoma by relying on what she called natural alternative cancer treatments i.e. differing approaches, so not just Gerson or perhaps Gerson done properly.
 ES is an extremely rare tumour affecting only one in every 2.5 million people.
 Sarcomas in general do not respond well to chemotherapy or radiation, which means they are harder to treat.
 Notably for ES, extended surveillance is indicated, because recurrences can appear after decades of quiescence (e.g. a false sense of security).
 Detractors assume that Jessica Ainscough would have lived longer with multimodal therapy (aggressive and repeated resection surgery, chemotherapy and radiation therapy).
 However, ES – especially advanced stage, recurrent, or metastasized disease – has been shown to be resistant to traditional cancer therapies.
 Despite multimodal management, the relapse rate remains high and recurrences tend to occur many years later following initial therapy.
 Reported local relapse rates are approximately 35%, patients with localized disease fare better compared to regional disease [5-year overall survival of 75% vs. 49%] and metastatic spread is seen in approximately 50% of patients (i.e. 5yr OS 49%).
 So perhaps this is not the fairest medical case to critique the Dr. Max Gerson way of healing with, not least because reportedly Jessica discontinued the Gerson Therapy in 2012 to pursue other therapeutic modalities.
 She passed away in February 2015.

 Fair criticism is always healthy but Jessica Ainscough’s case merely hypes the media.
 An explanation of how medical research is funded may put the absence of randomised double blind, placebo-controlled clinical trials on Gerson into a clearer perspective… So click this sentence and listen to Dr. Peter Rost MD who was a pharmaceutical marketing executive.